Shringe/dunst-media-control/README.md

 ![](images/3.png)

-This is a simple Bash script that uses Dunst to show an indicator on the screen when the volume, brightness, and song are changed.
+This is a Bash script that uses Dunst to show an indicator on the screen when the volume, brightness, and song are changed.
+It ties into `playerctl` to fetch the current song title/artist/album.
+It can fetch the album art from a file or URL, and it will cache album art files in `/tmp` to reduce data usage and improve speeds.

 ## Dependancies